Plant Cell Food Model

 The cytoplasm is the jelly-like substance that fills the cell.
 It contains all of the cell’s organelles, which are small structures that perform specific functions.
 The most important organelles are the nucleus, the mitochondria, and the chloroplasts.

-See also Plant Life Cycle Game
+See also Plant Cell Venn Diagram

 The nucleus is the control center of the cell.
 It contains the cell’s DNA, which is the genetic material.
 The mitochondria are the powerhouses of the cell.
 They produce energy for the cell.
 The chloroplasts are the site of photosynthesis.
 They use sunlight to convert carbon dioxide and water into glucose, which is a sugar that the cell can use for energy.